JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/why.md

 <header class = "exercise-header">Advantages:</header><p>
 ```

-- **Intuitive and flexible syntax:** Julia was designed to be easy to use and powerful at the same.
+- **Intuitive and flexible syntax:** Julia was designed to be easy to use and powerful at the same time.
 Julia provides a very intuitive syntax and supports many useful concepts from other languages such as generators from Python.
 More details and examples are provided in the separate section below.
 - **Performance:** Since Julia is a compiled language, code in Julia is generally faster than code written in pure Python or Matlab.
 More details and examples are provided in the separate section below.
 - **Type system:** Like Matlab or Python, it is not necessary to use type annotations for variable or function input arguments.
 However, since everything in Julia has its own type, it is possible to use type annotation.
 This allows the compiler to optimize the code, and it can also prevent mistakes.
 - **Multiple dispatch:** Julia multiple dispatch means that one functions consist of multiple methods which may differ in the number of input arguments or their type.
 When a function is called, the most specific method definition matching the number and argument types is executed.
 This allows defining general functions such as `convert` for all conversion operations, instead of using specific function names like `str2double` typically used in Matlab.